bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 - [ ] The Citizens’ House is the only house with veto abilities.

 > ℹ️ Try again!
-Both houses can veto certain proposals made by the other house.
+Both houses have veto powers.

 - [ ] The Citizens’ House allocates RetroPGF rewards.

 > ℹ️ Correct!
-The primary role of the Citizens’ House is public goods funding.
+The Citizens’ House allocates public goods funding.

 - [ ] The Citizens’ House leads network decentralization.

-> ℹ️  …
+> ℹ️  Try again!
+Both houses maintain decentralization.

 - [ ] All of the above.